singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Authorized views allows to share query results without giving access to the underlying data
 - Caching time = 24 hrs
 - No prices from data fetched from cache.
+- Wildcard tables - Used if you want to union all similar tables with similar names. ’*’ (e.g. project.dataset.Table*)
 - Partitioning in BigQuery : Dividing a table into segments to make it easier to manage and query data.
 This saves cost and time.
 Partition is nothing but a newly created table.
 	- Time Unit Column Partition - Based on timestamp, date or datetime col in a table.
 Special partitions are `__NULL__`(contains rows with null values in partitioning column) and `__UNPARTITIONED__`(value of partitioning column not in partitioning range)
 	- Ingestion Time Partition - Partitioned by the time row was ingested in a table.